-1) the General Manager at each site may have imposed lower approval limits than those set out above and additional country-specific rules may apply in certain circumstances.
-It is the responsibility of each employee to speak with their line manager to understand and confirm the approval limits at the site.
+1) the General Manager at each site or Group entity may have imposed lower approval limits than those set out above and additional country-specific rules may apply in certain circumstances.
+It is the responsibility of each Employee to speak with their line manager to understand and confirm the approval limits at the site or Group entity.

-2) in circumstances where a group of employees accept hospitality, the most senior employee in attendance is responsible for obtaining the required approval and reporting it on the Register.
+2) in circumstances where a group of Employees accept hospitality, the most senior Employee in attendance is responsible for obtaining the required approval and reporting it on the Register.